meteor/meteor/content/collections.md

 3. We specify the `incompleteCount` is a number, which on insertion is set to `0` if not otherwise specified.
 4. We specify that the `userId`, which is optional, must be a string matching an id regular expression.

 You can see from this example, that with relatively little code we've managed to restrict the format of a list significantly.
+You can read more in the [Simple Schema docs](http://atmospherejs.com/aldeed/simple-schema) about more complex things that can be done with schemas.

 ### Checking documents against a schema